MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 * Scraping the data

-I had some difficulties with scraping the webpage of the Syrian Archive.
+1. I had some difficulties with scraping the webpage of the Syrian Archive.
 I had to scrape multiple pages which I never did before.
-Later in the process I found out that I also had to scrape the latitude and longitude of each incident to place circles on the map of Syria.
+2. Later in the process I found out that I also had to scrape the latitude and longitude of each incident to place circles on the map of Syria.
 I had to change my Python script and scrape the website again.
-When I placed the circles on the map, I found out that something went wrong with scraping the website.
+3. When I placed the circles on the map, I found out that something went wrong with scraping the website.
 Some incidents were scraped twice.
-I did not find a bug in my Python script but when I runned the scraper.py script again the problem was solved.
+I did not find a bug in my Python script, but when I runned the scraper.py script again the problem was solved.

 * Timeslider